New Year’s resolution:

 It got me thinking that this brand had not got it quite right with their email marketing.
 The best thing for them to have done would have been to email me thanking me for my recent purchase, then try to cross-sell me some relevant products such as table runners or cutlery.

 Sending relevant content is key in keeping users engaged with your emails – have a think about the data you hold about your users and consider how you could use that data to segment different types of subscribers.

 Resolution #4 – stop asking me to sign up to your emails when I am already on your list

-Another thing I find annoying is when I click through to a website from an email, only to be faced with a pop-up box immediately asking me to sign up to emails.
+Another thing I find annoying is when I click through to a website from an email, only to be faced with a pop-up box immediately asking me to sign up for emails.
 I just came from one of your emails!

-Pop-up boxes do work well when it comes to collecting subscribers, but email marketers need to do better at configuring them, and proceed with caution.
+Pop-up boxes do work well when it comes to collecting subscribers, but email marketers need to do better at configuring them and proceed with caution.